GladLang

 FOR Loops

-BREAK and CONTINUE are supported in both WHILE and FOR loops.
+BREAK and CONTINUE are supported in all loop types.

 5. Functions